hcguersoy/cleanreg/README.md

                         Interpret tagnames as regular expressions for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
-  -d DATE, --date DATE
+  -s DATE, --since DATE
-                        Keeps images which were created since this date for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
+                        Keeps images which were created since then for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
-                        Format: YYYYMMDD or YYYY-MM-DD -f REPOSFILE, --reposfile REPOSFILE
+                        Format: YYYYMMDD, YYYYMMDDThhmmss, YYYY-MM-DD or YYYY-MM-DDThh:mm:ss -f REPOSFILE, --reposfile REPOSFILE
                         A yaml file containing the list of Repositories with additional information regarding tags, dates and how many